 During a weekend retreat at Borgo Casa al Vento, a scenic agriturismo tucked in the heart of Chianti, I went on a journey of relaxation and rejuvenation that left me feeling refreshed and invigorated.
-Along with that, I came away from the experience with a newfound appreciation for the healing properties of wine.
+I came away from the experience with a newfound appreciation for the healing properties of wine.

 Vinotherapy At Borgo Casa Al Vento

-The cornerstone of my experience was the “His and Hers” treatment, a luxurious hydromassage bath filled with warm water and the estate’s red wine.
+The cornerstone of my experience was the “His and Hers” treatment, a luxurious hydromassage bath with warm water and the estate’s red wine.
 As I sank into the crimson-tinted water, I couldn’t help but smile at the glass of Chianti Classico that accompanied the bath — a perfect complement to the immersive experience.
 The benefits of vinotherapy were immediately apparent.
 The antioxidants in the wine, I was told, help to reduce stress and promote a sense of well-being.

 As I soaked, I could feel the tension melting away from my muscles, replaced by a profound sense of relaxation.
 The polyphenols in the wine are said to have anti-aging properties, and while I can’t attest to looking younger after one session, my skin certainly felt softer and more supple.